|

 crimes, lures him to a house of assignation, and

 sets in course a search for another woman.
-Bell and
+Bell

-Morland's friend Macandrew, and attending it with
+given by Morland's friend Macandrew, and attending

-den.
+the opium den.

 Throughout his investigations, Doyle